Ruffy45/BrokeFlix/readme.txt

 ## Running the Script

+There are two methods to run the script:

 ### Method 1: Direct Script Execution

 1. Clone the repository:
     ```bash
     git clone https://github.com/your-username/BrokeFlix.git
     ```

 2. Navigate to the project directory:
     ```bash
     cd BrokeFlix
     ```

 3. Install dependencies (if any):
     ```bash
     # Add any necessary installation commands here
     ```

 4. Run the script:
     ```bash
     python main.py
     ```